adobe-research/audio-retargeting/README.md

 	    $ cd retarget-py
         $ python setup.py install

-This will install `retarget.py` into your path.
-This is a python script that depends on the succesfull installation of radiotool and its dependencies.
+This will install `retarget.py` into your path.  `retarget.py` is a python script that depends at runtime on radiotool and its dependencies having been succesfully installed.

 ### (Optional) Creating a standalone `retarget` executable